ethereum/ethereum-org-website/src/content/roadmap/statelessness/index.md

 description: Explanation of history expiry and stateless Ethereum
 ---

 The ability to run Ethereum nodes on modest hardware is critical for true decentralization.
-This is because running a node gives users the ability to verify information by performing cryptographic checks on their own local copy of the Ethereum blockchain rather than trusting a third party to feed them data.
+This is because running a node gives users the ability to verify information by performing cryptographic checks independently rather than trusting a third party to feed them data.
 Running a node allows users to submit transactions directly to the Ethereum peer-to-peer network rather than having to trust an intermediary.
 Decentralization is not possible if these benefits are only available to users with expensive hardware.
 Instead, nodes should be able to run with extremely modest processing and memory requirements so that they can run on mobile phones, micro-computers or unnoticeably on a home computer.

 Today, high disk space requirements is the main barrier preventing universal access to nodes.
 This is primarily due to the need to store large chunks of Ethereum's state data.
 This state data contains critical information required to correctly process new blocks and transactions.
 At the time of writing, a fast 2TB SD is recommended for running a full Ethereum node.
 For a node that does not prune any older data, the storage requirement grows at around 14GB/week, and archive nodes that store all data since genesis are approaching 12 TB.